OceanOutcomes/ocean-outcomes/what-we-do/services/index.md

 Our approach starts with co-design—working with stakeholders to shape strategies that reflect both local realities and shared priorities.
 Because environmental and social outcomes are deeply connected, we aim to integrate both dimensions wherever it strengthens project goals.
 Through collaboration, we ensure that solutions are relevant, responsive, and grounded in the lived context of each fishery.

-* Our approach starts with co-design—working with stakeholders to shape strategies that reflect both local realities and shared priorities.
-Because environmental and social outcomes are deeply connected, we aim to integrate both dimensions wherever it strengthens project goals.
-Through collaboration, we ensure that solutions are relevant, responsive, and grounded in the lived context of each fishery.
+* Co-design Fishery Improvement Pathways: Work with fishery stakeholders to identify pathways toward achieving internationally recognized environmental and social standards— through collaborative planning and technical guidance.
 * Implementation & Achievement:
    * Strengthen fishery performance with science-based tools that rebuild stocks, protect habitats, and reduce ecosystem impacts.
    * Improve working conditions, labor rights, and equity through people-centered, practical implementation.
    * Expand access to markets and income opportunities to support the long-term viability of fishery participants.
 * Strategic Advisory & Consulting: Provide guidance on policy alignment, human rights due diligence, and responsible sourcing—helping partners shape strategies that are credible, inclusive, and grounded in local realities.

-See this work in action:
+**See this work in action:**

-<a href="https://www.oceanoutcomes.org/news/O2-Collaborates-on-Groundbreaking-Study-to-Enhance-Social-Responsibility-at-Sea/" target="_blank">Ocean Outcomes Collaborates on Groundbreaking Project to Enhance Social Responsibility at Sea’</a>
+*<a href="https://www.oceanoutcomes.org/news/O2-Collaborates-on-Groundbreaking-Study-to-Enhance-Social-Responsibility-at-Sea/" target="_blank">Ocean Outcomes Collaborates on Groundbreaking Project to Enhance Social Responsibility at Sea’</a>
-<a href="https://www.oceanoutcomes.org/news/Taiwan's-largest-fishing-vessel-member-association-launches-first-fishery-improvement-project/" target="_blank">Taiwan’s Largest Fishing Vessel Member Association Launches First Fishery Improvement Project</a>
+*<a href="https://www.oceanoutcomes.org/news/Taiwan's-largest-fishing-vessel-member-association-launches-first-fishery-improvement-project/" target="_blank">Taiwan’s Largest Fishing Vessel Member Association Launches First Fishery Improvement Project</a>
-<a href="https://www.oceanoutcomes.org/news/fsf-O2-indian-ocean-tuna-fishery-improvement-sustainability-project-launched-announcement/" target="_blank">Indian Ocean Longline Tuna Project Launches</a>
+*<a href="https://www.oceanoutcomes.org/news/fsf-O2-indian-ocean-tuna-fishery-improvement-sustainability-project-launched-announcement/" target="_blank">Indian Ocean Longline Tuna Project Launches</a>

 ----